asimihsan/metafilter_sna/doc/paper.md

 ## 1. Abstract

-MetaFilter is an active and exciting online forum that discusses topics from politics to poetry, culture to computing.
+MetaFilter is an active and exciting online forum that discusses a wide variety of topics.
 Running since 1994, it allows members to post topics onto a front page, comment on the topics, and mark both posts and comments as "favorites".
 In this paper I discuss several hypotheses surrounding these participation mechanisms, how I collected data to investigate these hypotheses, and what methods I used to test my hypotheses.
-My conclusion is that there is clear evidence that several small-world communities are present on MetaFilter.
+My conclusion is that there is clear evidence that several small-world communities are present on MetaFilter, and that the strength of such communities is correlated to the amount of effort required when participating.

 Section 2 clarifies what parts of MetaFilter I am seeking to analyse, what hypotheses I wish to test, and why I think these hypotheses are interesting.
 Section 3 explores the gathered data with several metrics, compares them to Erdős–Rényi graphs of the same size, and draws conclusions.
 Section 4 addresses limitations of my approach and suggested areas for future work.